 COMT wild type Val/Val typically performs well under pressure.
 However, since these patients’ COMT is fully functioning, they may degrade their dopamine too efficiently and lack biological access, leading to a struggle with focus.
-Slowing down dopamine clearance with something like Rhodiola can be helpful.
-The DRD2 SNPs will give you insight if the patient can even efficiently use the dopamine that wasn’t clear by their wild type COMT.
+Slowing down dopamine clearance with something like Rhodiola Rosea can be helpful.
+The DRD2 SNPs will give you insight if the patient can even efficiently use the dopamine that wasn’t clear by their wild-type COMT.

 A patient with this COMT met/met may struggle with anxiousness, insomnia, and hyper-focus when under increased stress since this genetic variant can’t clear catecholamines.
 COMT met/met suffers under pressure and their executive functioning can fall apart.
 These patients may need extra magnesium or lithium orotate, or adenosyl hydroxy B12 under stress.

 DRD2, which is the dopamine receptor, is susceptible to a very common variation that affects its ability to function.
 That means even with plenty of dopamine being made, the brain can’t adequately respond because the receptor isn’t working properly.

 To explain this to patients, I say that dopamine is like a key that is supposed to open a lock.
 If the lock isn’t there, the key is useless.
 The key is dopamine and the lock is the DRD2 dopamine receptors.

 When thinking about Dopamine bioavailability, it’s advisable to reference both COMT and DRD2 genetic variations.
 Again, COMT is how well dopamine is cleared and the DRD2 receptors are how well this important reward-seeking neurotransmitter is utilized.